What is a Bridge Loan for Real Estate?

 The most common type of loan for real estate is a conventional mortgage loan.
 This is the type of loan that big banks typically give out.
 Conventional mortgage loans can come with fixed or variable interest rates and typically have terms of either 15 or 30 years.

 And while these loans may offer competitive interest rates, they are harder to qualify for.
-Big banks often require you to have a high credit score, employment history, and solid cash reserves to be eligible for a conventional mortgage loan.
+Big banks often require you to have a high credit score (especially a good DTI, or debt-to-income ratio), employment history, and solid cash reserves to be eligible for a conventional mortgage loan.
+In addition, closing timelines for a conventional mortgage can be longer.
+The average conventional loan can take 45 days to close, whereas a bridge can close in less than 10 days.

 2. Hard Money Loan